Wilson Disease & NBIA

 - “Face of the miniature panda”: seen in pontine tegmentum (less commonly tested)

-- T1 hyperintensity in GP may also be seen (copper paramagnetic effect)
+- T1 hyperintensity in GP may also be seen, reflecting manganese deposition from associated hepatic dysfunction (not copper itself)

 - Cortical and white matter changes in advanced disease